Grading Policy

 - Keep in mind that regardless of the exam you drop, you will still be tested on the entire course content since the final is cumulative.

 - There will be no conflicts.
-The drop policy is specifically for individuals that need a bit of a break for whatever reason (illness, duty, etc.).
+The drop policy is specifically for individuals who need a bit of a break for whatever reason (illness, duty, etc.).

 - I don’t want to be the arbiter of what is and isn’t a valid reason to miss your work (and neither should students have to plead and hope for mercy from professors).
-That is why I constructed this policy that is merciful but will apply it strictly.
-If you have a serious issue that cause you to miss two or more midterms, you need to contact your department’s advising office and/or the emergency dean.
+That is why I constructed this policy, which is merciful but will be applied strictly.
+If you have a serious issue that causes you to miss two or more midterms, you ned to contact your department’s advising office and/or the emergency dean.

-- The above being said, I have made an effort to increase the average of my exams to ~70 to be more in-line with typical American standards.
-I’m doing this simply because there is a minority of students that vehemently believe all tests should have an average of at least 70 and don’t even pay attention to standard deviation.
+- The above being said, I have made an effort to increase the average of my exams to ~70 to be more in line with typical American standards (though I still refuse to give trivial problems just for the sake of increasing the average so some exams may have lower averages).
+I’m doing this simply because there is a minority of students who vehemently believe all tests should have an average of at least 70 and don’t even pay attention to standard deviation.
 They are wrong, and in the past two semesters where the exam averages were higher, final grade cutoffs were significantly smaller which meant a lot of people missed a letter grade because of a missed exam problem.
 That sucks.
 But this minority of students that committed to this idea of high averages is aggressively vocal (especially online) and those that understand the policy and its benefits don’t speak up.
 I’m not here to be a martyr so if you do agree with me about the larger distribution, please speak up.
 Email the department admins, contact your student organizations, etc. But I have fought long and hard to change this course for (in my opinion) the better and have been thoroughly shut down.
 I can’t do it anymore.

 Final grade calculation